themewagon/venus-nextjs/README.md

 ## Author
 ```
-Design and code is completely written by codescandy and development team.
+Design and code is completely written by GetNextJs Templates and the development team.
 ```

 ## License